Songtech-0912/notli-notes/src/Trigonometry.md

 | $\frac{3\pi}{2}$ radians | ~4.7 radians | 270 degrees |
 | $2\pi$ radians | ~6.28 radians | 360 degrees |

-### Radian Measures

-Illustration of radian measures by quadrant

-Illustration of the 6 radian lengths

 ### Counting in Radians

 Imagine you were given an angle $\theta = \frac{9\pi}{4}\mathrm{\ rad.}$ How would you be able to draw it?